arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 is set to `false`, all database objects with extended names that were created in the meantime should be removed manually.

+### Changed TTL index removal default

+The default value of the `--ttl.max-collection-removes` startup option has been lowered from 1 million to 100,000.
+The background thread for time-to-live indexes now removes fewer documents from a collection in each iteration to give other collections a chance of being cleaned up as well.

 ## Client tools

 ### arangodump